StroeerSE/StroeerBeaconSDK_Android/readme.md

 ```

 ## Usage
+### Android 6+ changes

+Since Android 6, it is neccessary to have Location Permission set for the app.
+In order to do this, the sdk user has to integrate an dialog which asks for this permission.
+See https://developer.android.com/training/permissions/requesting.html

+Also the Location service has to be enabled in the android settings!
+Otherwise it is not possible to scan for beacons.

 ### Prerequisites
 To use the whole functionality of the SDK, it is necessary to declare some permissions.
 This is already done by the sdks own Android-Manifest:
 #### Predefined hardware feature by sdk